ZephonMakale/Personal-Blog/README.md

 If you find a bug(the program gave an undesired results), kindly open an issue here by including your question and the expected results.

 ## Contact Information
-Incase you have a query or contributions , please email me at(zephon.makalle@gmail.com)
+Incase you have a query or contributions, please email me at(zephon.makalle@gmail.com)

 ## License
    * See below for more details on licensing.